-Belos supersedes the AztecOO package~\cite{Heroux2004a} providing solver managers for single-vector iterative solvers, but also extensions of these methods to block iterative methods for solving linear systems with multiple right-hand sides.
+Belos supersedes the AztecOO package~\cite{Heroux2004a} by providing solver managers for individual iterative methods.
+A solver manager wraps a specific iteration and provides the high-level control logic and supporting functionality for one method, such as CG or GMRES, rather than for a collection of methods.
+Belos includes solver managers for single-vector iterative solvers, as well as extensions of several of these methods to block iterative methods for solving linear systems with multiple right-hand sides.
 Single-vector solver managers include conjugate gradient (CG), minimum residual (MINRES), generalized minimal residual (GMRES), stabilized biconjugate gradient (BiCGStab), and transpose-free QMR (TFQMR) as well as ``seed'' solvers (hybrid GMRES, PCPG), subspace recycling solvers (GCRO-DR and RCG), and least-squares solvers (LSQR).
 There are versions of CG, GMRES, and GCRO-DR that construct a block Krylov subspace to solve for one or more right-hand sides.
 There are also ``pseudo-block'' versions of CG, GMRES, and TFQMR that apply the single-vector iteration simultaneously on multiple right-hand sides, where matrix and preconditioner applications are aggregated to achieve better performance.
 Any single-vector iteration can be used to solve multiple right-hand sides as well but, if a block or pseudo-block version is not used, the solver will sequentially solve the right-hand sides.

 In recent years, application or architecture-specific variants of the classic iterative methods have been integrated into Belos.
 Some of these variations are so minor that they are enabled through input parameters on the classic method.
 For instance, flexible GMRES~\cite{Saad1993a} is an option for the block GMRES solver, and pipelined CG~\cite{GHYSELS2014224} is an option for both the block CG and pseudo-block CG solver.
 Additionally, there are stand-alone solvers for a pseudo-block stochastic CG method~\cite{Parker2012SamplingGD} and a fixed-point iteration method.